d-loree/node-server-template/README.md

 npx prisma generate
 npx prisma db push
 ```
+- Show databse hookup with Postgres and others with prisma?

 ### CI/CD (Optional)
 - Default Lint and Test action is setup in .github/workflows/ci.yml.
 You can add this as a mandatory aciton while mergung with main